THORACIC COMPRESSION FRACTURES

 Diagnostic Tests for Confirming a Thoracic Compression Fracture

-When diagnosing a compression fracture, several steps and tests are essential to ensure accurate identification and appropriate treatment.
+Several steps and tests are essential to diagnose a compression fracture to ensure accurate identification and appropriate treatment.

 Initial Assessment